Loading

-Case Study · Palo Alto, California
+Case File · Palo Alto, California

 Vittoria Management filed a 321-unit, 7-story builder's remedy at 3606 El Camino Real before Palo Alto's Housing Element was certified.
 The density leverage was real.
 But seven parcels needed to merge first — and the Planning Commission voted 3-2 to block that merger over Safe Routes to School conflicts.